-So, this is the second one of KonstFunk exhibitions x 2: eighteen woven tapestries by Adrian Nehard (currently on display at Södertälje City Hall).
-His body of work relates to The Songs of Maldoror (written by the self-appointed comte/count Lautréamont and originally published in 1868); reviving their poetic imagery in contemporary colours and textures, by the use of rags, pearls, paint, and embroidery.
+So, this is the second one of KonstFunk exhibitions x2.
+We’re happy to present eighteen woven tapestries by Adrian Nehard – on display at Södertälje City Hall until April 20th.
+This body of work relates to The Songs of Maldoror (written by the self-appointed comte/count Lautréamont and originally published in 1868); reviving their poetic imagery in contemporary colours and textures, by the use of rags, pearls, paint, and embroidery.

 “Songs of Maldoror” tapestries by Adrian Nehard

 photos by Christofer Martinson

 The exhibition is curated – largely by my colleague Eva-Karin Planman – to form an open labyrinth, hovering around a flowform water sculpture by Nigel Wells.
 On Friday March 13th, Adrian Nehard met practising alchymist and artist Lisa Jeannin in an ad-lib Artist Talk.

 Lisa Jeannin with Tarot card in front of tapestries;